NDSU Alcohol, Tobacco, and Other Drug (ATOD) Survey

-The CORE Alcohol and Other Drug Survey was developed to measure alcohol and other drug usage and related consequences among college students attending two and four year institutions, nationwide.
-The survey was administered to students at North Dakota State University in 2001, 2003, 2005, 2006, 2008, 2010, and 2012 in an attempt to measure drinking and drug use behaviors, as well negative consequences related to alcohol and other drug use among students.
+The North Dakota Alcohol Tobacco and Other Drug Survey (formerly CORE Alcohol and Other Drug Survey) was developed to measure alcohol and other drug usage and related consequences among students attending two and four year institutions in the North Dakota University System.
+The survey was administered to students at North Dakota State University in 2001, 2003, 2005, 2006, 2008, 2010, 2012, 2014, and 2016 in an attempt to measure drinking and drug use behaviors, as well negative consequences related to alcohol and other drug use among students.

 - Fewer students are experiencing negative consequences related to alcohol and drug misuse.
 The 2013 – 2018 strategic goal to see decreases in at least 10 out of 19 alcohol and drug-related consequences was met.
 In fact, the percentage of students ‘driving under the influence,’ missing a class, ‘performing poorly on a test or project,’ or ‘getting into an argument or fight,’ or experiencing a hangover were reported at the lowest rates ever.

 - Though there were substantial reductions in binge drinking and underage alcohol use rates, alcohol continues to be the leading drug used and misused by students.
 Binge drinking rates fell below the 2013 – 2018 strategic target and underage use is at its lowest rate since tracking began in 2001.
 However, for those who consumed alcohol within the past year, binge drinking rates are over 50% for underage and over 60% for of-age students.
 The average intensity of drinking within these groups has not decreased and represents a need to continue to address excessive alcohol consumption.

 - Marijuana use rates flat-lined and remain below the national averages.
 Our data show students who regularly use marijuana (at least monthly) also use alcohol in high-risk ways and experience more alcohol and other drug-related harms.